PolymeshAssociation/walletconnect-signing-manager/README.md

 The WalletConnect signing manager is designed to have a similar API to the Browser Extension Signing Manager to simplify the effort for an integration to support both options.

+**Note:** This library uses Reown AppKit for displaying the QR code modal interface.

 ## Creating a Signing Manager

 To use the `WalletConnectSigningManager`, follow these steps: